hanchenz/blog/README.md

 ### Blog </br>
-A blog system where users can write blogs, comment and update contents. <br/>
+A blog application on which users can write blogs, comment and update contents. <br/>

 ### Screenshots:</br>
 #### Homepage: